The successful launch of new products/services is critical for any small business growth.

 Of course, the quality needs to match the perception of luxury too and you’ll find the two brands we mention tend to be leagues ahead of competitors.

-For small business growth, the ideal way for you to employ prestige pricing is to create a premium image for your brand in the market, right off the bat.
+For the growth of small businesses, the ideal way for you to employ prestige pricing is to create a premium image for your brand in the market, right off the bat.
 This is not a strategy where you start small and then go big.

 Pricing Strategy 5: Tiered Pricing

 This one is commonly adopted among SaaS companies.
-Tiered pricing is when you have different price ranges for different types of customers.
+Tiered pricing strategy is having different price ranges for different types of customers.

 The idea is that individual, low-engagement customers fall into the first tier (because they need lower pricing and supposedly lesser features), and you move on up until you have enterprise customers in the 3rd or 4th tier, being charged the highest amount with all available features.